 Lots of people decide to wait it out and gather in the village or sit on the harbour walls before low tide.
 It’s quite funny to watch people trying to attempt to cross the causeway and wade through the water!

 Opening times for St Michael’s Mount can mean a couple of things; when the island is accessible and when the island’s attractions are open!

 Low tide: happens twice a day usually in the morning and afternoon/evening and tide times change every day.
 You’ll need to check the tide times calendar here.
-They are predicted far in adance.
+They are predicted far in advance.
 The island is open all year to cross over at low tide.

 St Michaels Mount National Trust attractions

-Are only open seasonally throughout the year and on certain days of the week.
+The St Michaels Mount attractions are only open seasonally throughout the year and on certain days of the week.